proycon/python-ucto/README.rst

 * Install Cython if not yet available on your system: ``$ sudo apt-get cython cython3`` (Debian/Ubuntu, may differ for others)
 * Clone this repository and run:  ``$ sudo python setup.py install``   (Make sure to use the desired version of python)

+Advanced note: If the ucto libraries and includes are installed in a non-standard location, you can set environment variables INCLUDE_DIRS and LIBRARY_DIRS to point to them prior to invocation of ``setup.py``.

 Usage
 ---------------------